ets-labs/python-dependency-injector/docs/introduction/key_features.rst

 implement a dependency injection design pattern in a formal, pretty, and Pythonic way.

+It stands on two principles:

+- Explicit is better than implicit (PEP20).
+- Do no magic to your code.

+How does it different from the other frameworks?

+- **No autowiring.** The framework does NOT do any autowiring / autoresolving of the dependencies.
+You need to specify everything explicitly.
+Because *"Explicit is better than implicit" (PEP20)*.
+- **Does not pollute your code.** Your application does NOT know and does NOT depend on the framework.
+No ``@inject`` decorators, annotations, patching or any other magic tricks.

+``Dependency Injector`` makes a simple contract with you:

+- You tell the framework how to build you code
+- The framework does it for you

+The power of the ``Dependency Injector`` is in its simplicity and straightforwardness.
+It is a simple tool for the powerful concept.

 The key features of the ``Dependency Injector`` framework are:

 + Easy, smart, and Pythonic style.